natisitotaw/Hawk-Eye-/README.md

 ## Screenshots
-Below is the screenshots of the application running
+Below is the screenshots of the application running.